mathiasrichter/shapiro/README.md

 The Shapiro UI also renders models/schemas/ontologies as HTML.

 ## Writing Semantic Models to be served by Shapiro
 Given the number of possibilities to use ontologies & vocabularies for your models, Shapiro can't anticipate them all.
-While I'm trying to keep Shapiro as open as possible and while Shapiro can serve any kind of ontology or vocabulary, things like validation, HTML rendering of models and JSON-SCHEMA rendering of models work best if you keep the following in mind:
+While I'm trying to keep Shapiro as open as possible and while Shapiro can serve any kind of ontology or vocabulary, HTML rendering of models and JSON-SCHEMA rendering of models work best if you keep the following in mind:

 - Use RDFS for modelling your classes and properties.
 HTML rendering will work best with this vocabulary.
 - Use RDFS labels that are acceptable object names resp. property names in programming languages (specifically when you use JSON-SCHEMA & OpenAPI in conjunction with schemas hosted by Shapiro)
-- Use SHACL for constraints.
-Shapiro cannot validate your data against models, if you use anything else and it cannot convert semantic models to JSON-SCHEMA otherwise.
-Of course, Shapiro will also render SHACL constraints in HTML.
 - JSON-SCHEMA conversion requires your model defining NodeShapes with the appropriate SHACL properties and constraints.
 Shapiro will render empty schemas if you ask for JSON-SCHEMA of an RDFS class.

 ## Installing Shapiro